Steven McInerney

 2023

 Codicies is a live audiovisual project by Howlround, Merkaba Macabre & Pascal Savy, originally commissioned for the BONE x IKLECTIK Festival in July 2023 at Fabra I Coats, Barcelona.
-This collaboration incorporates error fragments of scanned 16mm and sound by Merkaba Macabre, intricately woven together and manipulated live.
-These analogue echoes are the natural dialectic in a parsed generative response, transmuted thru Pascal Savy’s ritual noise and processed by Howlround’s analogue tape loops to form a haunting and hallucinatory narrative that is both delicate and extreme.
+This collaboration incorporates error fragments of scanned 16mm and sound are intricately woven together and manipulated live.
+These analogue echoes by Merkaba Macabre are the natural dialectic in a parsed generative response, transmuted thru Pascal Savy’s ritual noise and processed by Howlround’s analogue tape loops to form a haunting and hallucinatory narrative that is both delicate and extreme.

 > Video